irrsgit/python2-ezFreeCAD/README.md

 ## Installation

 ### Ubuntu
 As it turns out, it's not so "ez" to get this library working in Ubuntu.
-It requires a version of FreeCAD's geometry kernel that I haven't found packaged for Debian, so you have to build the required geometry kernel and also FreeCAD yourself before installing this python2 thing.
+It requires a version of FreeCAD's geometry kernel that I haven't found packaged for Debian, so you have to build the required geometry kernel and also FreeCAD yourself before you're able to use this project.
 Here are the steps for that:
 #### 15.10
 ```
 mkdir ezFreeCAD-stuff